aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 - `name`: The name of the collection.
 The name must be unique within the creator's account.
 - `description`: The description of the collection.
 - `uri`: A URL pointer to off-chain for more information about the asset.
 The asset could be media such as an image or video or more metadata.

 ## Token standard

-The Aptos token standard is developed following the below principles:
+The [Aptos token standard](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/token.move) is developed with the following principles:

-- Provide a standard implementation to improve interoperability across the ecosystem projects.
+- **Interoperability**: Provide a standard implementation to improve interoperability across the ecosystem projects.
+Morever, Move being a static language without dynamic dispatch makes this principle even more imperative.
-- Achieve maximal liquidity by defining the NFT, fungible (non-decimal) and semi-fungible tokens in one contract.
+- **Liquidity**: Achieve maximal liquidity by defining the NFT, fungible (non-decimal) and semi-fungible tokens in one contract.
 These different types of tokens can be easily stored, transferred and transacted in the same way.
+As a consequence, it becomes easier to achieve maximal interoperability across the marketplaces, exchanges, and other methods for exchange.
-- Enable the customization of the token properties.
+- **Rich on-chain token properties**: Enable the customization of on-chain token properties.
 Users can define their own properties and store them on-chain.
+This can potentially eliminate the need for the off-chain metadata.
-- Reduce the cost of creating large amounts of NFTs from fungible tokens.
+- **Reduced overhead**: Reduce the cost of creating large amounts of NFTs from fungible tokens.
+This can lead to, for example, reduced overhead for similar tokens by the reuse of on-chain metadata for certain fungible tokens.

 :::tip Fungible token → NFT
 The Aptos token standard supports mutation of a fungible token to an NFT.